 Tritium owner Jeremy Baxley, in a recent interview with The Independent, expressed confidence his company would prevail.

 In court filings, Tritium has argued that players initiate a raffle when they start each game.
 The machine creates a pool of tickets electronically and preselects winning tickets.
 The player buys a randomly-selected ticket with each wager and, if it is a winner, the prize amount is shown as a credit on the machine.

 Hanavan’s examination of one machine showed it took in $1,259 in the seven days before it was seized in September 2019 and paid out $858 in prizes.

 The Tritium case is the second of seven felony gambling cases to reach the trial stage since new machines began showing up in locations around the state.
 The first, in Platte County, resulted in a conviction and a $7,500 fine for Kansas-based Integrity Vending.

 Unlike Tritium’s machines, the other felony cases are over games that allow a player to know the outcome of the next play and an opportunity to avoid the expense of losing.
 Placed in retail locations like convenience stores and laundromats, owners of the machines argue that they are legal because of the pre-reveal feature.

 Wildwood-based Torch Electronics, the most prominent and politically active marketer, also faces felony charges in Linn County, with a preliminary hearing set for March 9.
 On Feb.
-5, Torch and Midwest Petroleum, owner of 44 convenience stores in the state, sued the Missouri State Highway Patrol and other agencies in a case seeking a declaration that the machines are legal.
+5, Torch and Warrenton Oil Company, owner of 37 convenience stores in the state, sued the Missouri State Highway Patrol and other agencies in a case seeking a declaration that the machines are legal.

 James McNutt, president of Midwest Petroleum, is charged with misdemeanor of possession of a gambling device in Franklin County.